 - Recording of student in classroom when teacher forgets to use FM transmitter and then uses FM transmitter; explanation of need and benefit of FM (about 5 minutes) Source: Jane Madell, Pediatric Audiology Project

 - Simulation of profound neuropathy then severe, moderate, mild and finally the recording without the ANSD simulation.
 Source: Details of this acoustic simulation can be found in a paper by Zeng, Oba, Garde, Sininger, and Starr (1999).
-Other sites.

 - 1, 4, 8, 12 and 20 channel cochlear implant simulations for speech and music Source: The Hearing Journal published an article by Patrick M. Zurek and Joseph G. Desloge (of Sensimetrics Corporation) in its July 2007 issue entitled “Hearing loss and prosthesis simulation in audiology”.

 - For an interesting video simulation of the advancements in cochlear implants, including improvements in speech understanding view this video.